kjleopold/smart-store-kjleopold/README.md

 ![Screenshot](screenshots/PowerBI_Final_Dashboard.jpg)

 ## Module 6 OLAP Project
-### 1. Business Goal: To identify sales trends by region across different categories and products.
+### 1. Business Goal
+To identify sales trends by region across different categories and products.
-### 2. Data Source: This project utilizes a data warehouse through an ODBC connection as well as a pre-computed cube.
+### 2. Data Source
+This project utilizes a data warehouse through an ODBC connection as well as a pre-computed cube.
 * Product Table Columns (data warehouse): `product_name`, `category`
 * Multidimensional OLAP Cube Columns (pre-computed cube): `month_name`, `region`, `sale_amount_sum`
+### 3. Tools
-### 3. Tools: Power BI was used to get more practice with the capabilities the platform has to offer.
+Power BI was used to get more practice with the capabilities the platform has to offer.
 ### 4. Workflow & Logic
 * Dimensions used:
   * Category: Broad classification of products